-For more information Nefer to "Adding Workfiles" in the Serena PVCS Version Manager User's Guide or "Setting Up Version Manager Using the Desktop Client" in the Serena PVCS Version Manager Administrator's Guide.
+Refer to "Adding Workfiles" in the User's Guide or "Setting Up Version Manager Using the Desktop Client" in the Administrator's Guide.

 Getting and Viewing Revisions

 Objective: To get a revision and view its contents without locking or checking out the revision.